gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 #### Integrate often

 No amount of git knowledge will save you from merge conflicts if they are building up for weeks across several branches.
-Best to integrate frequently and solve merge conflicts in small, managable units.
+Best to integrate frequently and solve merge conflicts in small, manageable units.

 #### Don't branch from branches

-If your team frequently create branches from branches, it will be very complex task to integrate often.
+If your team frequently creates branches from branches, it will be a very complex task to integrate often.

 Branching from branches also make git history complicated, making it difficult for you to orient yourself in `git lola`

 #### Don't use git flow and friends

-Branching strategies that build on long running branches go against best practices, causing unnecessairy complexity for you to handle with git.
+Branching strategies that build on long running branches go against best practices, causing unnecessary complexity for you to handle with git.

 ## Onwards